[Last updated 2023]

 I still remember seeing my very first buffalo after arriving in South Africa.
 Stompy was his name, and he was walking towards our vehicle at the Lion and Rhino Nature Reserve near Johannesburg.

-I’d just finished reading the book, Torn Trousers, written by a couple who gave up their repetitive 9-5 live in the city to run a game lodge in the Okavango Delta in Botswana.
 Intrigued as to what our overlanding Africa experience would perhaps be like, I had been gathering information about the wilds of Africa and the animals that we might encounter.
-I remembered their safari guides words to their guests;
+I remembered their safari guide’s words to their guests;

 … If you see a buffalo climb a tree.
 If you see a lion stay still, if you see a leopard don’t look it in the eyes.